pavly-gerges/pavly-gerges/resume/index.md

   * Verbose advanced error dialog for exception handling and reporting bugs.
   * Prompt memory handlers bound to the activity life cycle and the static game states utilities.

-- **[ContrastAdjustmentFilter](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1665)**: Designed and developed a postprocessor filter GLSL API that controls the 3D-color-gamut contrast of a frame buffer based on a power law with clamp values applied on the RGBA color vectors, making it easier to adjust scene colors contrast out-of-the-box (e.g., in day-night transition scenes).
+- **[ContrastAdjustmentFilter](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1665)**: Designed, developed, tested and actively maintaining a postprocessor filter GLSL API that controls the 3D-color-gamut contrast of a frame buffer based on a power law with clamp values applied on the RGBA color vectors, making it easier to adjust scene colors contrast out-of-the-box (e.g., in day-night transition scenes).
 The feature was integrated in [jMonkeyEngine v3.5.0-beta4](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.5.0-beta4).
   #### Brief list of features:
   * 3D-color-gamut normalization to an input range.
   * Sanity guards against negative floating points.
   * Scalable inverse power law on the 3D-color gamut.

-- **[Android Audio Bug Fix](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1956)**: Resolved issues of file resources release and ownership in the Android vorbis audio decoder library.
+- **[Android Audio Bug Fix](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1956)**: Reproduced and resolved issues of file resources release and ownership in the Android vorbis audio decoder library.
 The issue was preventing Android users from playing OGG files on Android systems due to the [Android file descriptor sanitizer](https://android.googlesource.com/platform/bionic/+/master/docs/fdsan.md) which protects the Unix file systems against anti-patterns.
   #### Issues resolved:
   * An anti-pattern forcing a double file closure on the native NDK/JNI-side.
   * Potential memory leaks at the File descriptor wrapper utilized by the vorbis decoder library.